-The next part of the Christmas story takes us to chapter two of Matthew’s gospel…
+The next portion of the Christmas story takes us to chapter two of Matthew’s gospel…

 “After Jesus was born in Bethlehem in Judea, during the time of King Herod, Magi from the east came to Jerusalem and asked, ‘Where is the one who has been born king of the Jews?
 We saw his star in the east and have come to worship him'” (Matthew 2:1-2 NIV).

 So who exactly were these “Magi”?
-Well, these men have been traditionally referred to as “kings” or “wise men.”
-(1) However, it may come as a surprise to find that it is probably more accurate to refer to these men as “astrologers.”
+While it is traditional to refer to them as “kings” or “wise men,” (1) it may be surprising to learn that it is probably more accurate to refer to them astrologers

 You see, the term “magi” was used to identify the priests and wise men among the ancient civilizations of the Medes, Persians, and Babylonians.
 These men were said to be highly skilled in divination, astrology, and the interpretation of signs.
 This was not unlike modern-day astrologers who believe that the movement and arrangement of stars and planets can have an impact on human events.
 The idea is that a person who possesses the ability to interpret these alignments will also have the ability to foretell the future.

 Perhaps the clearest Biblical warning against this type of activity can be found in Deuteronomy 18:10-12…

 “Let no one be found among you who sacrifices his son or daughter in the fire, who practices divination or sorcery, interprets omens, engages in witchcraft, or casts spells, or who is a medium or spiritist or who consults the dead.
 Anyone who does these things is detestable to the LORD…” (NIV).